hunterjames47/hunterjames47/Analytics-Projects/CustomerSegment-KMeans/CustomerSegment-KMeans.md

 ![Image 4](images/image4.png)

-4. The cleaned dataset is attached in the provided zip file.

-Part IV: Analysis

-D.

-1. While there is a bit of subjectiveness as to the optimal quantity of clusters, I used the elbow method.
+While there is a bit of subjectiveness as to the optimal quantity of clusters, I used the elbow method.
 With the elbow method, the number of clusters is chosen at the line graph’s bend, or “elbow” (Dangeti, 2017).
 As such, 3 was chosen for the suitable number of clusters as that point is the closest to resembling a bend on the graph.

 ![Image 5](images/image5.png)

-2. The code used to perform the clustering analysis technique is attached in the provided zip file.

-Part V: Data Summary and Implications

-E.

-1. For measuring the accuracy, the silhouette score was calculated.
+For measuring the accuracy, the silhouette score was calculated.
 As can be seen below, the silhouette score is positive and closer to 1 than 0, at 0.515.
 The closer to 1 there is, the more separation, and the closer to 0, the more overlap (Samina).
 This indicates that the model correctly classified the data within the clusters and that the clusters are slightly more separated than overlapped.

 ![Image 6](images/image6.png)

-2. According to the silhouette score, K-Means managed to accurately identify and classify each datapoint into one of three clusters.
+According to the silhouette score, K-Means managed to accurately identify and classify each datapoint into one of three clusters.
 The potential overlap that was mentioned in the section above is demonstrated in the scatterplot below as there are no visual gaps between the clusters.